rashidis/project_planner/README.md

 # AI Project Planner

 ## Overview
-The project is an intelligent AI-powered assistant designed to revolutionize marketing operations by automating administrative tasks and enhancing team efficiency.
+The project is an intelligent AI-powered assistant designed to revolutionise marketing operations by automating administrative tasks and enhancing team efficiency.
 This project showcases a lightweight proof of concept (POC) to demonstrate Pip’s capabilities.

 ---